 The Concept of Total Loss in Car Insurance – Decoded

-A car damaged beyond repair can be heart-breaking.
-Cars come second to home for many, and there could be a lot of emotions involved.
+A car damaged beyond repair can be heartbreaking.
+Cars come second to home for many, and many emotions could be involved.
 Moreover, losing a vehicle could mean losing the primary means of transportation.
 Even then, one thing that can come to your rescue to help you get a new car is your car insurance policy.
 This scenario is called total loss, and you could claim the insured value of your vehicle from your insurer.

 What is a total loss?